 Making a family loan?
-Watch out for the tax issues
+Watch out for the tax implications

-At a time of higher interest rates, making loans within a family can be a useful alternative to borrowing from a bank or other commercial lender to help start a business or buy a home.
-While private loans can be cheaper, are more convenient and flexible than formal arrangements, it is important to carefully consider the taxation implications of making such a loan.
+At a time of higher interest rates, making loans within a family can be a useful alternative to borrowing from a bank or commercial lender to help start a business or buy a home.
+Although private loans can be cheaper, more convenient and flexible than formal arrangements, it is important to carefully consider the tax implications of making a loan to a family member.

-Firstly, consider whether you can afford to make the loan and whether if your circumstances where to unexpectedly change would you be left with enough liquidity?
+Firstly, consider whether you can afford to make the loan and whether if your circumstances unexpectedly changed, would you be left with enough funds?
 How would you stand if the borrower cannot or will not repay, is hoping not to have to repay the money the loan or is looking for a gift?
-In the interests of maintaining a good family relationship, it is better to discuss repayment terms beforehand - you might then decide it is preferable to offer to make a gift, albeit of a lower amount.
+In the interests of maintaining a good family relationship, it is better to discuss repayment terms beforehand - you might then decide it is preferable to offer to make a gift instead.

 In some circumstances, the borrower may qualify for tax relief on the interest payments if they apply the loan for a ‘qualifying purpose’ which can include: